 A deer’s eyes do not change as soon as the sun goes up and down.
 There are the same things to keep in mind about deer eyesight during the day as well as at night.

-For instance, deer are still juts as colorblind during the day as they are at night.
+For instance, deer see limited color during the day as they do at night.
 Their vision is also more sensitive to motion than clarity of vision.

 The conditions around the deer are what change, and the deer’s eyes adapt well to this.
 Since the lighting conditions are not good at night, it would be wrong to say that deer see better at night than during the day.

 Rather, deer are better adapted to seeing at night, making their night vision better than human night vision.

 While dawn and dusk tend to be when deer are most active, it can also be the most difficult time to hunt them since their vision is comparatively better than ours under these conditions.

 Good optical equipment such as night vision binoculars can help compensate for this difference.